 - convictions for which imprisonment (to be suspended or served immediately) was ordered,

 - convictions for which an Intensive Supervision Order was imposed,

 - convictions imposed against corporate entities,

-- convictions for offences which are considered too serious.
+- convictions for offences which are considered too serious (such as life imprisonment).